PLEASE MAKE SURE TO CHECK BACK AND READ RULES IN THEIR ENTIRETY PRIOR TO CAPTAIN’S PARTY IN THE EVENT RULES ARE UPDATED!

 *All fish must be in a zippered fish bag in order to weigh fish in (no fish will be accepted if not in zippered fish bag)

-*Once at the Armory, each fish will be inspected and tagged.
-Fish bag will be tagged.
+*Once at the Armory, each fish will be taken out of the fish bag to be inspected and tagged.
+Fish bag will then be closed and tagged.

 *Once fish is checked in, team must depart dock.
 Teams may bring boat back to lodging and/or pull boat from water and return to weigh in by car.
 (Limited boat parking will be available during weigh in time)